proyar/CO-FP-2017/README.md

 * There are two main functions in “cachesim.cc”, access and victimize.
 When tracer calls trace, the cache will call access.
 The access will check tag and then do the write or read. the original design is that it uses LFSR to find the victim when a replacement happens.

 * You are asked to focus on cache replacement policy, please redesign the other replacement policy and write down what is your design in the report.
-* Only “cachesim.cc” and “cachesim.h” can be modified.
+* Only “cachesim.cc” and “cachesim.h” can be modified and turn over this two files.
 Do not touch other files.

 * Ignore “class fa_cache_sim_t” in both “cachesim.h” and “cachesim.cc”.